Your cart is currently empty!

 Comenius and Labyrinth

-We can find encouragement in John Amos Comenius and his Labyrinth of the World -and- The Paradise of the Heart.
+When it feels like the World is going mad, we can find encouragement in John Amos Comenius and his Labyrinth of the World -and- The Paradise of the Heart.
 While the story is allegorical, it represents the undeniable realities of this life, which makes it timeless and transcendent.
 The author’s experiences within the world of his time play into the story, which adds a level of authenticity and connectedness to our own situations.
 Part of the imagery includes a gale on the waters, much like the story of Peter.
 Given the history of the times, Comenius’s life and the story will afford us encouragement and assurance during our own times of political and social instability.

 Comenius outlines a political tyranny that subjects the world’s people to marginalization while claiming care and concern.
 Sound familiar?
 Comenius depicts living amidst a world where everything is vanity, violence, and destruction.
 Comenius has Pilgrim, the protagonist, struggle through a world that presents high ideals, but the reality is pathetic.
 Pilgrim’s guides smooth everything over and blame him for having too high expectations.
 But yet, Pilgrim—depicting Comenius himself—finds hope and encouragement.
 These are found when Pilgrim meets Christ and is ushered into a heart-felt relationship with God.

-The kingdom of the world is not something we can escape.
-We must learn to live amidst a world run by unregenerate people because they serve the god of this world.
 Through the second half of the book—Paradise of the Heart—Comenius depicts an evocative experience with Christ amidst all the instability and destructiveness of the world.
 It also outlines how Christ wants us to enter into practical Christian living amidst an increasingly evil world without sinking down into it emotionally or becoming depressed.
 Comenius shows how we can co-exist with the kingdom of the world while being the kingdom of God emitting light, truth, and a reality the world cannot be for itself because these come from Christ and are inspired by Him.

 Labyrinth of the World -and- The Paradise of the Heart is powerful in encouragement and reinforces the teachings of Christ.
 It does so not from a pie in the sky religious disconnectedness.
 Comenius was eminently connected with being “in the world but not of it.”
 He lost his country to religious and political factions fighting one another, forcing him into exile along with his persecuted sect of the Bohemian Brethren.
 He lost his entire family to the plague (Bubonic).
 Yet he rose above all this to maintain the identity and community of his persecuted band of believers.
 Additionally, he launched the reform of education based upon his understanding of how God made people.
 He offered the world something it had not given itself.
 I believe it was because God inspired these things within Comenius.